Marble Hornets

-Marble Hornets is an American pseudo-documentary found footage web series created by Troy Wagner, Joseph DeLage, and Tim Sutton, based on the Slender Man online mythos.
+Marble Hornets is an American found footage web series created by Troy Wagner, Joseph DeLage, and Tim Sutton.
+It is a pseudo-documentary based on the Slender Man online mythos.
 The first video posted to YouTube was on June 20, 2009, 10 days after Eric Knudsen made the original images of Slender Man on the Something Awful forums.
-The series follows film student Jay Merrick (Wagner) as he investigates what happened to the student film Marble Hornets, abandoned by its director Alex Kralie (DeLage) after encountering the Slender Man (called "the Operator").
+It follows film student Jay Merrick (Wagner) as he investigates what happened to the student film Marble Hornets, abandoned by its director Alex Kralie (DeLage) after encountering the Slender Man (called "the Operator").

-There are 97 episodes on the Marble Hornets channel, with accompanying videos from a diegetic side-channel, totheark.
-As of 2013, the series had over 250,000 subscribers and received 55 million views.
-The series also established the Slender Man symbol, which has since appeared in many other stories featuring the character.
-The reception for the web series has been mostly positive.
-The New York Times described the series as "a cult hit" and The Verge called it a "horror classic of the internet".
+There are 92 episodes on the Marble Hornets channel, with accompanying videos from a diegetic side-channel, totheark.
+As of late 2025, it had over 700,000 subscribers and received 125 million views.
+It also established the Slender Man symbol (also called the Operator Symbol or Proxy Symbol), which has since appeared in many other stories featuring the character.
+It would go on to inspire multiple web series in the same style as Marble Hornets, including EverymanHYBRID and TribeTwelve, with these types of web series given the nickname "The Slenderverse".
+The reception for Marble Hornets has been mostly positive from critics, journalists, and fans.

-Marble Hornets spawned three spinoff sequel series entitled Clear Lakes 44, ECKVA, and Marble Hornets: Rosswood.
-The series would go on to inspire multiple web series in the same style as Marble Hornets, including EverymanHYBRID and TribeTwelve, with these types of web series given the nickname of "The Slenderverse".
+Marble Hornetss lead director, Troy Wagner, has been involved in several other horror series since Marble Hornetss ending, including Clear Lakes 44, ECKVA, and Marble Hornets: Rosswood, the latter of which is a spinoff hosted on the Marble Hornets channel.
 In 2012, Blue Isle Studios announced its partnership with the Marble Hornets team to help write the script for the video game Slender: The Arrival.
-In 2015, a film adaptation entitled Always Watching: A Marble Hornets Story was released; critical reception to the film was predominantly negative.
+In 2015, a film adaptation entitled Always Watching: A Marble Hornets Story was released; unlike Marble Hornets, critical reception to the film was predominantly negative.